anesriad/anesriad/README.md

 ## BACKGROUND & EDUCATION:

 I've earned recognition as a top performance coach and co-founded successful social media campaigns and events.
 With a Master's in Advanced Computer Science and a Master's in Automation & IT Engineering, I bring a deep understanding of data science and technical skills to the table.
-I'm fluent in four languages (French, English, Arabic, and Russian) and possess a growth mindset, fostering creativity, honesty, and leadership in all my endeavors.
+I'm fluent in four languages (French, English, Arabic, and Russian) and possess a growth mindset, fostering creativity, honesty, and leadership in all my endeavours.

 ## Certifications: